Live Static Roots Oberhausen, Germany

 “This album brilliantly captures the magic of wonderful night of music at the Static Roots Festival, Germany.
 Stephen Stanley and his band absolutely kill it!” — Dietmar Leibecke

-Stream/Download from iTunes, Apple Music, Google Play, or Spotify at the links below.
+Stream/Download from Bandcamp, Apple Music, or Spotify at the links below.

 The band for this trip would consist of Chris Bennett on lead guitar, Chris Brown handling both the keyboard and bass duties, Hadley McCall Thackston on vocals and Michael Mormecha an astounding drummer (and producer) from just outside of Belfast, Northern Ireland.
 Then a further message came in from Dietmar asking how I would feel if he flew Gerard Maloney in from Kilkenny, Ireland to join us on accordion for our set?
 I didn’t really know what to say, It was already a thrill that we were heading for this festival.
 I knew enough about it to be very excited as my friend David Corley (a beautiful songwriter, poet from Indiana) had played the festival the year before.
 At this point, I had not yet met Ger, he had played some beautiful music on “The Troubadour’s Song” from Jimmy & the Moon, but that had been recorded in Ireland, and I was not in attendance at that session.